RHesketh/OpenBudget/docs/wip/README.md

 # OpenBudget

 An open-source budgeting tool to help you manage virtual pots of money.
+It is written in Ruby, using Ruby on Rails.

 This repository holds the code that is running on the live demo server at [openbudget.info](http://openbudget.info).